This Is The Number One Unsolved Mystery In Ohio And It Will Leave You Baffled

 For a more in-depth look at this baffling unsolved mystery, check out the video below:

-What do you think about this unsolved mystery?
+What do you think about this unsolved mystery in Ohio?
 What are your theories about the Circleville Letter Writer?